-The Fault Detection screen contains a list box for setting fault detection and response policy.
-You set the sensitivity level at which a network problem should generate an alert and send it to the Alert Log.
+The Fault Detection screen contains a list box for setting fault detection and response policy, and enables you to set the sensitivity level at which a network problem should generate an alert and send it to the Alert Log.

 To provide the most information on network problems in the Alert Log, the recommended sensitivity level for Log Network Problems is High Sensitivity.
 The Fault Detection settings are: